The Creation Story of Sophia

 Elaine Pagels is a preeminent gnostic scholar who contributed to the Robinson edition of the Nag Hammadi Library.
 Her book, The Gnostic Gospels, which she wrote shortly after the publication of the Nag Hammadi Library (1978), was for many people the first introduction to this strange and long forgotten gnostic movement.

 However, nowhere in The Gnostic Gospels does Elaine Pagels mention the archons.
 Was she censoring this information?
 I think not.
-Rather, especially in the early days of the release of the Nag Hammadi library, she chose rather to bypass a topic that is incredibly difficult to fathom, perhaps to buy some time while people worked to grapple with easier parts of these gnostic scriptures..
+Rather, especially in the early days of the release of the Nag Hammadi library, she chose rather to bypass a topic that is incredibly difficult to fathom, perhaps hoping that she could buy some time while people worked to grapple with easier parts of these gnostic scriptures.
 So odd is this “reality” of the archons that it is easiest to ignore them altogether, much like what the 4th century emerging Roman Christianity clearly decided to do.

 Archons and the Problem of the Conspiracy Theory Rabbit Hole